nadiamariduena/python-intro-2024-privat/z__all_mds/21_modules.md

     ]

+# CHOICE
-# this is the choice function that will be imported at the top
+# ✋ this is the choice function that will be imported at the top
     index = choice("0123")

     print(funfacts[int(index)])